cglansford/SoftwareQualityHandbook/Coding Standards.md

 Comprehensive testing of any new code is absolutely vital.
 Untested code can cause a multitude of problems.
 The earlier this code is identified and fixed the less problems it will cause in terms of time and money.

+Unit testing is an efficient way to make sure your code functions as intended.
+Ideally these unit tests should be constructed and carried out by a developer that is close to the project.

 # In Conclusion - how do we decide on good coding standards?